Here is the post named “Bali Things to do”, dedicated to its beautiful temples that I loved visiting.

 This is probably one of the most visited temples on the island.
 Anyone who was looking for Bali photos online has certainly stumbled across the Tanah Lot.
-And let me tell you, it deserves such lovely reputation.
+And let me tell you, it deserves the reputation.
 It doesn’t matter if it’s crowded or not, just try not to miss it!

 When approaching the coastal area, you will go by numerous small shrines, but nothing can prepare you for the scenery you are going to encounter when you come out to the bay.
-The temple lies on the left, but the low tide also reveals huge rock that curves on the right, forming something that seems like naturally crafted bridge, a crossing with a hole in it.
+The temple lies on the left, but the low tide also reveals a huge rock that curves on the right, forming something that seems like a naturally crafted bridge, a crossing with a hole in it.
 It goes to the Batu Bolong temple.
 (They say that Batu means “the rock” and Bolong “the hole”.)

 A high priest from the Majapahit Kingdom in East Java who traveled to Bali in 1489 to spread Hinduism, came here.
 He has opened a site to honor the sea god Baruna.
-Since he was opposed to by the neighboring village chief trying to dispel him, the priest shifted a large rock he meditated upon out to sea and transformed his sashes into snakes to guard at its base.
-The name of Tengah Lod, the temple was originally called, means “in the sea”.
+Since he was opposed by the neighboring village chief trying to dispel him, the priest shifted a large rock he meditated upon out to sea and transformed his sashes into snakes to guard at its base.
+The name Tengah Lod, the temple was originally called, means “in the sea”.
 That is when people acknowledged the priest’s power.

-At low tide it’s possible to cross to the rock where is believed to be the source of holy water.
+At low tide, it’s possible to cross to the rock which is believed to be the source of holy water.
 There was a line in front of the cave embedded into the rock.
-Didn’t know whether to stand there or not, but I was encouraged to wait a minute or two since there was a priest at the fountain who was blessing visitors.
+I didn’t know whether to stand there or not, but I was encouraged to wait a minute or two since there was a priest at the fountain who was giving blessings to visitors.

 Ulun Danu Beratan Temple

 As for me, I was walking around in awe.
 We even stumbled upon a wedding.
-This sure was one beautiful scenery to have a photo-shoot in.
+This sure was beautiful scenery to have a photoshoot in.

-Other than the Mother Temple and these two I have covered here, there is another temple extremely popular that should be on your bucket list.
-It lies on the top of the steep cliff in South Kuta.
+Other than the Besakih Temple and these two I have covered here, there is another temple extremely popular that should be on your “Bali Things to do” list.
+It lies on top of a steep cliff in South Kuta.
 Why didn’t I mention it in this post?

 Next: TRADITIONAL DANCE (5)